ipdk-io/networking-recipe/docs/apps/lnw/es2k/es2k-linux-networking-frr.md

 Below configuration assumes

-- Underlay IDPF netdev has a VSI value 10 for first ECMP member
+- Underlay IDPF netdev has a VSI value 10
 - First physical port will have a port ID of 0
-- Underlay IDPF netdev has a VSI value 11 for second ECMP member
-- Second physical port will have a port ID of 1

 ```bash
 # Configuration for control packets between physical port 0 to underlay IDPF netdev VSI-10